The Plight of the Immigrant-American, written Fall 2015

 But having just landed from Nigeria, where I was treated like an outcast, I struggled to agree with her.
 While I was there, people would only speak English to me and be shocked when I spoke in Yoruba, made jokes about how I would have to forgive them if the lights went out or asked if I would ever come back – as if I was some type of tourist, as if I wasn’t born there, as if it wasn’t my homeland.

-And when with Americans, you are often confused about pop culture references, have a “difficult name”, and generally more conservative.
+And to Americans, you are often confused about pop culture references, have a “difficult name” and generally more conservative.
 (Let’s not get started on my personal confusion with idioms and my accent/mispronunciation with certain words).

 The struggles of the Immigrant-American are many.

-Every day is a balancing act between the two cultures.
-If I try to “this” I am an African booty scratcher or too “that” I’m an aje butter.
+Every day is a balancing act between the two.
+I used to try to not be too “this” is front of that group, less I am an African booty scratcher or too “that” in front this group less I’m an aje butter.

 Ajebutter – noun; folk etymology